+What’s an Innovation Playbook—and why do I need one?
 Well, a good question.
 Why does anyone need a book, instructions, or support?
 As Prof, David A. Kolb, a specialist in adult learning, points out, we each have very different ways of learning.
 Some like to reflect, some like to do, some like to theorize, and some like to experiment.
 Not only do we have different ways of learning, we also have different preferences for learning.
-A good playbook is made in such way so it support each learning style and at the same time opening up the eyes and sense of each and one making sure to connecting the dots between possibilities and action driving innovation and growth.
+A good innovation playbook is made in such a way so it supports each learning style and at the same time opening up the eyes and sense of each and one making sure to connect the dots between possibilities and action-driving innovation and growth.

 Regardless of how we learn, we often apply what we already know to new situations; however, this is not an advantage when it comes to innovation and creative problem-solving.
-Innovation is actually hindered by assumption.
+The assumptions is actually hindering innovation.
 For example, using why questions and thinking out of the box are two of the most important tools.
 Of course, that being said, we also need to justify our way of working and integrate that with other teams, other parts of our organizations, and the company’s ecosystem—even global ecosystems.
 This calls for a common language, a common way of working, and a workflow that is inclusive, integrated, and encouraging.
 But is establishing a structure for creativity and innovation a contradiction in terms?
 To answer this question, let’s explore about how big creative ideas come to life.

 In the film Inception (2010), a crew of corporate dream raiders is pinned down under heavy fire as Joseph Gordon Levitt struggles to imagine his way out of their innovation crisis.
 Tom Hardy, an expert in the creative subconscious, advises, “You mustn’t be afraid to dream a little bigger, darling.”
 Provisioned with bigger dreams, the crew finds that their possibilities open up, objections drop away, and they can move on smoothly to the next phase of their journey.
 Christopher Nolan, the writer-director of that movie, was heavily influenced by the master of translating intellectual dreams (and nightmares) to film: Ingmar Bergman.
 Bergman said his severely strict upbringing, mirrored in the film Fanny and Alexander, drove him to deeply explore his dreams while awake.
 “Hence my difficulty,” he confessed, “in separating the dream world from the real one.
 I became a great liar to escape the punishments” (Brooks, 2001).